why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/microos_getting_started.md

 ### Installing virtualbox
 ```
 $ sudo transactional-update shell

 # zypper ref

 # zypper in virtualbox-qt

 # exit

 $ sudo reboot
 ```

 ## Adding the extension pack for the host
 ```
 $ sudo transactional-update shell

 # cd /tmp

 # LatestVirtualBoxVersion=$(wget -qO - https://download.virtualbox.org/virtualbox/LATEST-STABLE.TXT) && wget "https://download.virtualbox.org/virtualbox/${LatestVirtualBoxVersion}/Oracle_VM_VirtualBox_Extension_Pack-${LatestVirtualBoxVersion}.vbox-extpack"

 # VBoxManage extpack install --replace Oracle_VM_VirtualBox_Extension_Pack-${LatestVirtualBoxVersion}.vbox-extpack

 # exit

 $ sudo reboot
 ```

 ### Adding software from OBS
-Find what you are looking for on software.opensuse.org Choose the OpenSUSE Tumbleweed repo, but you can't use the 1-click install, as there is no YaST and the 1-click installer has no access to a transactional-update.
+Find what you are looking for on software.opensuse.org.

+Then choose the OpenSUSE Tumbleweed repo, but you can't use the 1-click install, as there is no YaST and the 1-click installer has no access to a transactional-update.
-So for example if we install zerotier. choose a TumbleWeed repository.
-But click on 'Expert Download' And choose the 'Add repository and install manually' option.
+So for example if we install `zerotier`, pick a TumbleWeed repository.
+But click on _Expert Download_ And choose the _Add repository and install manually_ option.
 ```
 $ sudo transactional-update shell
 # zypper addrepo https://download.opensuse.org/repositories/home:alphard:Network:RPM/openSUSE_Tumbleweed/home:alphard:Network:RPM.repo # zypper ref